 But that’s not all you make of course as a songwriter.

-We need to calculate performance royalties (these are royalties, as mentioned, which you earn when your song is on the radio or being performed publicly.
+We need to calculate performance royalties (these are royalties, as mentioned, which you earn when your tune is on the radio or being performed publicly.

 As an example, you know all those Billy Joel songs you hear in the supermarket - Billy Joel is making bank (those are performance royalties), and also synchronization licenses, Karaoke royalties (that’s a real thing) and Print licensing royalties (“print” royalties are like sheet music, online guitar tablature, etc).